js-std/0/coding-standard-0.md

 - Method names "camelCase" (SHOULD).
 - Constans names "UPPER_CASE" with underscore separators (SHOULD).
 - Soft limit for line length: 80 characters, hard limit: 120 characters (SHOULD).
-- UTF-8 without BOM for JavaScript code (SHOULD).
+- Encoding UTF-8 without BOM (SHOULD).

 Example class: